March 11th, 2018 · 13 min read

-In the Conclusion of this article, you will find all of the technologies I recommend in 2018 if you want to be a web developer using the same analysis done below.
+In the Conclusion of this article, you will find all of the technologies I recommend in 2018 (and still now in 2022) if you want to be a web developer using the same analysis done below.
 So you know, you can skip to the end if you’re impatient.
 Otherwise, grab a fair trade, organic, made with love, yerba mate tea and let’s go on a nerdy adventure.

 We are going to use two types of analysis in this post: Job Prospect Analysis and Technical Analysis.
 Here we go:

 React is the most loved among developers, however, Node.js is the most wanted and second most loved:

 Developers using languages listed below the blue line in the chart below, such as Go, Rust, and Clojure are being paid more given how much experience they have.
 Developers using languages below the blue line like PHP, however, are paid less even given years of experience.
 The size of the circles in this chart represents how many developers are using that language compared to the others.
 PHP significantly seems to be rewarding developers less and less with the number of years experience that they have.